-- Detailed and extensive documentation – You can find all the necessary documentation which is up-to-date and well-written.
+- Detailed and extensive documentation – You can find all the necessary documentation, which is up-to-date and well-written.
 Also, there is always a community of developers who can share their knowledge with you.

-- Simple integration and code reusability – Due to its logical structure, the user interface developers have the ability to create flexible components and reuse them later, even in the other projects.
+- Simple integration and code reusability – Due to its logical structure, the user interface developers have the ability to create flexible components and reuse them later, even in other projects.

 - Browser devtools extensions – As mentioned above, Vue.js doesn’t demand any extra libraries, but it owns browser devtools extensions.
 Thus you can change separate components manually when it is needed.

 - Too much flexibility leads to the code irregularities – Some experts have brought up the point that a lot of flexibility is not too good.
-All web front-end engineers can contribute to its development, so it might cause certain irregularities
+All web front-end engineers can contribute to its development, so it might cause certain irregularities.

-Angular or Angular v2 or Angular 2+ is a complete rewrite of AngularJS by the same team in Google who developed the original front-end framework in 2010.
-It was released in September of 2016 as a completely new framework with new logic and features to address the challenges of web development as we know it today.
-Even the naming called a hot discussion in the development community, and it is needless to say that the complete absence of backward compatibility with AngularJS caused a huge controversy.
-Those who trusted Google and Angular community weren’t able to just upgrade their application to the new Google front-end framework version to get all the new trendy dev tools and features.
-The app should be rewritten from scratch with Angular.
-Despite Angularjs users were left high and dry, this flop was addressed and all the versions of Angular ever since have the backward compatibility, which is very important for having it in our list of top front-end frameworks in 2021.
+Angular or Angular v2 or Angular 2+ is a complete rewrite of AngularJS by the same team in Google that developed the original front-end framework in 2010.
+It was released in September of 2016 as a completely new framework with new logic and features to address web development challenges as we know it today.
+Even the naming caused a hot discussion in the development community, and it is needless to say that the complete absence of backward compatibility with AngularJS caused a huge controversy.
+Those who trusted Google and the Angular community weren’t able to just upgrade their application to the new Google front-end framework version to get all the new trendy dev tools and features.

+Often it’s just better to rewrite the app from scratch with Angular.
+Despite Angularjs users being left high and dry, this flop was addressed, and all the versions of Angular ever since have the backward compatibility, which is very important for having it in our list of top front-end frameworks in 2024.

-Angular is an all-encompassing solution and is truly a framework instead of a just suite of libraries.
+Angular is an all-encompassing solution and is truly a framework instead of just a suite of libraries.
 Developers can focus more on accomplishing their tasks rather than looking for libraries and solutions for their tasks.
 This is definitely what makes Angular one of the best UI frameworks now.